quantumlib/Cirq/dev_tools/auto_merge/README.md

 ### Kubernetes deployment

-The [deployment.yaml](deployment.yaml) ensures that the container survives node failures, i.e even if there are errors, it will restart the container.
+The [statefulset.yaml](statefulset.yaml) ensures that the container survives node failures, i.e even if there are errors, it will restart the container.
+As it is a SatefulSet set to 1 replica, it also ensures that there is only a single instance of the application running even during upgrades.

 ### Cloud Build file

 The [cloudbuild-deploy.yaml](cloudbuild-deploy.yaml) describes the workflow that is executed \
 when we push something to master.
 It is responsible for building the docker image and deploying \
 the new version of the automerge script to GKE.